zptr1/stck/doc/REFERENCE.md

 end

 proc b -> int do
-  // ... returns an integer to the stack end
+  // ... returns an integer onto the stack end

 proc c do